surfstudio/SurfGear/README.md

 ![SurfGear Cover](https://i.ibb.co/k6d07BK/logo-surf-gear.png)

 A set of libraries and tools used by [Surf](https://surf.ru/) when developing with Flutter.
+All these solutions are fully consistent with our level of quality, supported and developed by the team.
 This repository is a showcase.
-All packages are in separate repositories, which you can find at the links.
+All packages are in their own repositories, which you can find at the links.

-Our other solutions are also in separate repositories, but they are under development.
+In addition to the packages presented here, we use many of our own solutions, which you can also find in our space.
+However, they may be at various stages of development and support.
+As soon as they meet the declared quality level, they will also be presented on this showcase.

 ---